NVision NV9000 Protocol implementation notes

 Get Physical Levels (0x3014) Yes Yes

-Request Port Mnemonics (0x3015) Yes Yes Mnemonics for Level 0 are always requested.
-For incoming commands, the level ID is ignore.
+Get Mnemonics for Ports (0x3015) Yes Yes Mnemonics for the Primary Level (typ.
+Level 0) are always requested.
+For incoming commands, the level ID is ignored.

 Device ID control